 Both of these easy recipes use essential oils and other all natural ingredients.
-They smell amazing, and are super effective!
+They smell amazing, and are super effective at repelling insects such a mosquitoes!
 We have tested them in mosquito country during our trip to Florida visiting gorgeous gardens and hiking through the vast Everglades National Park.

-In this tutorial, I will share these 2 proven effective natural mosquito repellent recipes:
+In this tutorial, I will share these 2 proven effective natural mosquito repellent recipes without any harsh chemicals:

-( Some of the helpful resources are affiliate links.
-Full disclosure here. ) Through some research, I learned that the best all natural mosquito repellent often contains some of the following essential oils: Lemon Eucalyptus essential oil ( which I have found to be the most effective ) , Tea Tree oil ( which is also effective ), Citronella oil, and / or Lavender essential oil.
+Through some research, I learned that the best all natural mosquito repellent often contains some of the following essential oils you can easily find on Amazon: Lemon Eucalyptus essential oil ( which I have found to be the most effective, and always a key ingredient in the best mosquito repellents ) , Tea Tree oil ( which is also very effective as insect repellent ), Citronella oil, and / or Lavender essential oil.

 Recipe 1 : 2 ingredient mosquito spray that takes 1 minute to make.
-It is super effective!
+Super effective!

 I used these good quality 2 oz glass spray bottles which are so easy to carry.
 Fill it about 90% full with drinking quality water, add 10 drops of Lemon Eucalyptus essential oil , and 5 drops of Tea Tree oil or Lavender essential oil.

-Please note: Lemon Eucalyptus oil is not a blend of Lemon and Eucalyptus oil.
-It comes from the tree Corymbia citriodora.
+Please note: Lemon Eucalyptus oil is not a blend of Lemon oil and Eucalyptus oil.
+The oil of Lemon Eucalyptus comes from the tree Corymbia citriodora.

-You can also just use water and 15 drops of Lemon Eucalyptus essential oil, or substitute the 5 drops of tea tree or lavender oil with other essential oils you love such as Citronella, Lemon or Lemongrass.
+You can also just use water and 15 drops of Lemon Eucalyptus essential oil, or substitute the 5 drops of tea tree or lavender oil with other essential oils you love such as Citronella, Lemon or Lemongrass, basil or rosemary.
 I love the smell of lavender, so I use Lavender essential oil often!